dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 Constants are permitted to depend on other constants within the same program as long as the dependencies are not of a circular nature.
-A compiler automatically arranges to evaluate the constant declarations in the appropriate order.
+A compiler is allowed to evaluate the constant declarations in an appropriate order.

 > *Example*: In the following code
 >